cjdaly/CompuCanvasMP/README.md

 * CompuCanvas MP32h - 64x32 (horizontal) matrix
 * CompuCanvas MP32v - 32x64 (vertical) matrix
 * CompuCanvas MP64 - 64x64 matrix

+The `CCMP` folder here contains a CircuitPython program that will drive the Matrix Portal with features like clocks, background images, message board and more.
+To try it, copy the contents of the `CCMP` folder into the Matrix Portal `CIRCUITPY` folder.
+Edit the `cc_config.py` file to configure for your hardware setup.
+Also, don't forget to create a `secrets.py` file with your WiFi details.